Knobber0/ps4-linux-tutorial/docs/files.md

-# Getting the warez
+# Acquiring the software

 > [!WARNING]
 > I'm sorry if some of the following links are sketchy, but the community is a divided mess unfortunately.
 Refer to the [Other Issues](issues.md#other-issues) section for a rant.
 ## Kernels
-Let's start with the kernels: they are very important as they have the software that controls all of the PS4's hardware.
-This is, by definition, Linux.

-This is the section for recommended kernels.
+This section covers recommended kernels.
 There are both vanilla kernels and performance kernels.
 Ordered by newest to oldest, the top ones are the recommended ones.

 [Credits for all of these kernels](ending#credits).